biosimulations/biosimulations/docs/users/creating-tools.md

 1. Create a Dockerfile which describes how to build an image for your simulation tool.
     1. Use the `FROM` directive to choose a base operating system such as Ubuntu.
     1. Use the `RUN` directive to describe how to install your tool and any dependencies.
 Because Docker images are typically run as root, reserve `/root` for the home directory of the user which executes the image.
 Similarly, reserve `/tmp` for temporary files that must be created during the execution of the image.
 Install your simulation tool into a different directory than `/root` and `/tmp` such as `/usr/local/bin`.
-    1. Ideally, the simulation tools inside images should be installed from internet sources so that the construction of an image is completely specified by its Dockerfile and, therefor, reproducible and portable.
-Additional files needed during the building of the image, such as licenses to commercial software, can be copied from a local directory such as assets/.
+    1. Ideally, the simulation tools inside images should be installed from internet sources so that the construction of an image is completely specified by its Dockerfile and, therefore, reproducible and portable.
+Additional files needed during the building of the image, such as licenses to commercial software, can be copied from a local directory such as `assets/`.
 These files can then be deleted and squashed out of the final image and injected again when the image is executed.
     1. Set the `ENTRYPOINT` directive to the path to your command-line interface.
     1. Set the `CMD` directive to `[]`.
     1. Use the `ENV` directive to declare all [environment variables](../concepts/conventions/simulator-interfaces.md#environment-variables) that your simulation tool supports.
     1. Do not use the `USER` directive to set the user which will execute the image so that the user can be set at execution time.
     1. Use the `LABEL` directive to provide the metadata about your simulation tool described below.
-This metadata is also necessary to submit your image to BioContainers , a broad registry of images for biological research.
+This metadata is also necessary to submit your image to [BioContainers](https://biocontainers.pro/), a broad registry of images for biological research.

         Open Containers Initiative labels: